10yard/dkafe/readme.md

 ## What's next?

+ - I'm curently adding support for console versions of DK and hacks (Atari 2600, Atari 5200, Atari 7800, Colecovision and NES).
  - Add a test screen for the player controls and a welcome screen to set the initial frontend preferences.
  - Create an alternative frontend for vertical arcade games (like 60-in-1 board) with DK, Pacman, Ms Pacman, Galaga, Burger Time, Frogger etc.  No roms will be provided.
- - Add support for console versions of DK

 ## Thanks to